jinjik19/crypto-tracker/README.md

 # 🪙 Crypto Tracker
-A simple data pipeline that collects daily top-10 cryptocurrency prices from the CoinGecko API and loads them into a PostgreSQL database for visualization in Metabase.
+A simple data pipeline that collects daily top-10 cryptocurrency prices in USD from the CoinGecko API and loads them into a PostgreSQL database for visualization in Metabase.

 ---